Electronic and Physical Reserves

 Policies and Submission Guidelines

-The purpose of Binghamton University's Reserves department is to aid instructors in delivering course-related materials to students.
-These materials are added to the Reserves collection at the request of Binghamton University instructors.
-The Reserves collection consists of both physical and electronic items: "electronic reserves" refers to items that are uploaded to Blackboard by Reserves staff, and "physical reserves" refers to items that are circulated out of the Newcomb Reading Room and the University Downtown Center.
-Each item in the physical Reserves collection may be checked out for one the following loan periods (dependent upon the requesting instructor's preference): 2 hour, 3 hour, or Next Day.
+The purpose of Binghamton University's Reserves Department is to create access to course materials.
+Current course materials are added to the Reserves Collection on a semester-to-semester basis.
+The Reserves Collection consists of both physical and electronic items: electronic reserves are uploaded to myCourses by Reserves staff, and physical reserves are circulated out of the Newcomb Reading Room and the University Downtown Center Library.

 Materials are circulated in accordance with the fair use provisions of the United States Copyright Act of 1976.
 The principle of "fair use" is established in 17 USC Section 107.
 According to this principle, the reproduction of copyrighted works for certain limited, educational purposes does not constitute copyright infringement.